Asia

 As part of international cooperation between biosphere reserves in Germany and those in the World Network of Biosphere Reserves, a cooperation has evolved between biosphere reserves in the German state of Brandenburg and the Lake Indawgyi biosphere reserve in Myanmar.
 Lake Indawgyi is the only fresh water lake in Myanmar and is of international importance for biodiversity conservation and in protecting the livelihoods of tens of thousands of people.
 The project focuses on providing support for the Lake Indawgyi biosphere reserve in the areas of capacity building, lake monitoring, river connectivity and dealing with the impacts of illegal gold mining.

-Feasibility study for the nomination of the Eastern Mongolian Steppes UNESCO Natural World Heritage Site
+Nomination of the Eastern Mongolian Steppes as a UNESCO World Heritage Site

 The Landscapes of Dauria – Nomination as a UNESCO Natural World Heritage Site (Russia, Mongolia)